 - Never scrub cabinets with kitchen sponges, scouring pads, brushes, or steel wool

-For more than three decades, we’ve produced top quality cabinets.
+Since 1981, we’ve produced fine wood cabinetry using the experience and artistry of our talented craftsmen and cabinetmakers.
 We’ve also seen many damaged finishes and cabinet doors, with the ones directly under the sink being the most common.
 You can avoid cracks in your finish and peeling paint by following the steps listed above.
+Always avoid moisture, never use harsh cleaning agents, and never use abrasive cleaning materials.